susm92/js-backend/README.md

 # js-backend
-used as backend api for jsramverk course at BTH
+Used as backend api for jsramverk course at BTH (Blekinge institute of technology).